College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 2. Sling TV

-The difference between the two can be found in what each one offers.
+The difference between the two packages can be found in what each one offers.
 Orange carries ESPN networks, and Blue has FS1.

 City | Station |